After the 'bold move' of demonetisation, this Budget played it safe – thank god for that

 Great expectations

-The Budget came soon after the demonetisation exercise announced on November 8, which wiped out 86% of the currency in circulation and threw the economy into disarray.
+The Budget came soon after the demonetisation exercise, announced on November 8, which wiped out 86% of the currency in circulation and threw the economy into disarray.
 It was expected that the boldness shown by the government in freezing 12% of India’s GDP overnight would be duplicated in the financial outlay, this time with a massive stimulus to kick-start the economy.

-What the government started as a concerted concerted effort against black money (primarily in cash) was expected to be followed by an assault against black money hoarded in physical assets, such as real estate and gold.
+What the government started as a concerted effort against black money (primarily in cash) was expected to be followed by an assault against unaccounted-for wealth hoarded in physical assets, such as real estate and gold.
 Also, big cuts in income tax rates were anticipated, to bring relief to the poor and and lower-middle class – sections of society worst hit by the currency ban.

-The Budget was presented days before elections in several states, including in crucial states such as Uttar Pradesh and Punjab, so an element of populism was also anticipated.
+The Budget was presented days before elections in several states, including in the politically crucial Uttar Pradesh and Punjab, so an element of populism was also anticipated.

 Finally, this was a Budget of many firsts.
 It was presented on February 1 instead of February 28; it included the Railway Budget; and the concept of plan and non-plan expenditure had finally been done away with.

-Given these factors, expectations were riding high on the 2017-’18 Budget and ranged from the wild – abolition of income tax – to reasonable – ban of high-value cash transactions.
+Given these factors, expectations were riding high on the 2017-’18 Budget and ranged from the wild – abolition of income tax – to the reasonable – ban on high-value cash transactions.
 So how did the government fare on meeting these expectations?

-Some of them, such as the ban on high-value cash transactions above Rs 3 lakh, a reduction in income tax rates for the lowest taxable slab and some elements of populism, were in line with expectations.
-However, there was nothing bold or demonetisation-style daring in this Budget.
+Some of the proposals, such as the ban on cash transactions above Rs 3 lakh, a reduction in income tax rates for the lowest taxable slab and some elements of populism, were in line with expectations.
+However, there was nothing demonetisation-like bold or daring in this Budget.
 This is not necessarily bad though, because Jaitley seems to chosen fiscal prudence instead of profligacy.

 A standout measure of the Budget is a move towards transparency in political funding.
-The finance minister announced a limit of Rs 2,000 on cash donations from individual donors to political parties.
-Any amount above that would have to be given by cheque, or digitally, and so cannot be anonymous.
+The finance minister announced a limit of Rs 2,000 on cash donations from individuals to political parties.
+Any amount above this will have to be given by cheque, or digitally, and therefore will not be anonymous.
 A bulk of the funds of political parties, including the Bharatiya Janata Party, often come from unknown sources.

 Better tax administration

-The demonetisation drive has helped the government identify large deposits of money, which could be traced back to the source.
-They will, hopefully, use this information for better income tax administration in the future.
+The demonetisation drive has helped the government identify large deposits of money, which can be traced back to their source.
+The State will, hopefully, use this information for better income tax administration.
 This data was mentioned in the finance minister’s speech:

 “During the period 8th November to 30th December 2016, deposits between Rs 2 lakh and Rs 80 lakh were made in about 1.09 crore accounts with an average deposit size of Rs 5.03 lakh.
 Deposits of more than Rs 80 lakh were made in 1.48 lakh accounts with average deposit size of Rs 3.31 crores...This data mining will help us immensely in expanding the tax net as well as increasing the revenues, which was one of the objectives of demonetisation.”

-This was probably the best news on the Income Tax front, since there was no major tax reform for direct taxes.
+This was probably the best news on the Income Tax front, since there was no major reform for direct taxes.

 For those earning between Rs 2.5 lakh to Rs 5 lakh, the Income Tax rate has been cut to 5% from 10%.
-This was done to coax those outside the tax net to file their Income Tax returns.
-As Jaitley mentioned in his speech, just 3.7 crore people filed their tax returns in 2015-’16.
-But whether the reduction in tax will prove effective will only be known when next year’s Income Tax assessee data comes out.
+This was done to coax those outside the tax net to file returns.
+As Jaitley mentioned in his speech, just 3.7 crore people filed Income Tax returns in 2015-’16.
+How effective this reduction in tax will be known only when next year’s Income Tax assessee data comes out.

 There were no significant changes in indirect taxes, given that most of these will be replaced by the umbrella Goods and Services Tax.